-Forensic audio enhancement is the scientific process of clarifying audio recordings using non destructive techniques to preserve speech quality so that the trier of fact can make determinations about the events within the recording.
-Above all, the goal of forensic audio enhancement is to better hear dialogue by removing unwanted noise.
+Forensic audio enhancement services are the scientific process of clarifying audio recordings using non-destructive techniques to preserve speech quality.
+This is crucial for the trier of fact can make determinations about the events within the recorded evidence.
+Above all, the goal of forensic enhancement is to better hear dialogue by removing unwanted noise.
 This scientific process of improving the quality of dialogue is also known as speech enhancement or voice enhancement.